 Total descent: -1142 m

 Now, you have a choice of trails and have to make a decision.
 Both the Old Glory trail and the Plewman trail will take you up to Unnecessary Ridge.
 Plewman is a harder 4.8km trek up the Hannah Creek valley.
 Old Glory is a gentler 6.8km trail and spends the last 3km walking the alpine meadows of Unnecessary Ridge.
-We decided to do a loop: Plewman up, Old Glory down.
+There is a nice loop you can make by taking Plewman up, Old Glory down.
 The loop makes for a longer day but keeps things interesting with the beautiful ridgeline on the way down.

 Up the Plewman Trail

 The Plewman trail crosses Hannah Creek twice and then takes you steadily up the valley.
 It’s a hard march upwards, but as the cedars fade away and you get higher towards Unnecessary Ridge, a welcome series of switchbacks start up.

 Don’t forget to turn around and look back.
 An awesome view is opening up behind, with the City of Trail twinkling far below.

 The Plewman Trail ends on top of Unnecessary Ridge where you’ll meet the Seven Summits Trail.
 The view from Unnecessary Ridge is great – you can look over both sides and see all around!
 You’ll also see Old Glory for the first time, rising up to the north-west.

 In order to go up, you have to go down.
 That is probably why it is called Unnecessary Ridge: it adds an unnecessary climb in the way of Old Glory.

 Anyways, it’s about 3km down and up to Old Glory and you’ll quickly see just where you’re headed: